Who we are

 Tasha Ritchie – Youth Programs Manager

-Tasha is passionate about supporting and creating opportunities for young people to be leaders of social change, and is very excited to work with CYDA and young people across the country to make this kind of magic happen!
+Tasha (she/her) is passionate about supporting and creating opportunities for young people to be leaders of social change, and is very excited to work with CYDA and young people across the country to make this kind of magic happen!

 Tasha trained as a lawyer and was previously the Managing Director of Titjimbat Gija - Teachabout Inc. a youth-led community development not-for-profit that facilitates community programs in remote communities in the Northern Territory.
 Tasha is a member of the Australian Lawyers for Human Rights Indigenous and Women and Girls subcommittees, and a part of Liberty Victoria's Rights Advocacy Project on the Indigenous Justice Team.
 She has worked with the Foundation for Young Australians (FYA), Ylab and the Victorian Aboriginal Child Care Agency - VACCA, and is currently the Deputy Chair of the Board of the Youth Affairs Council Victoria (YACVic ).